rkern/grin/README.txt

 One can construct a GNU find_ command that will exclude .svn/ and the rest, but the only way I am aware of runs grep_ on each file independently.
 The startup cost of invoking many separate grep_ processes is relatively large.
-Also, I have not found a way to get grep_ to print out the name of the file it is searching when it is only given one filename.

 Thus, I wrote grin to get the features I wanted: